kelzenberg/master-project/packages/simulation/README.md

 ---

-Python simulation and HTTP server
+Python simulation wrapped in a HTTP server.
+(This package originated from and is mainly maintained by the FHI.)

 ---